 You must:

 offer to book a Pension Wise appointment at a time and date and of a type that is suitable for the member.
-They can attend an online, face to face or telephone appointment
+They can attend an online, face to face or telephone appointment.
+However, we understand Pension Wise is only offering telephone appointments currently unless a person has accessibility needs that require a face to face or video appointment.

 where the member accepts the offer, take reasonable steps to book the appointment